w314/notes/postgresqlNotes/postgres.md

 ## Installation:
 - Install postgres, during installation set password for postgres superuser and local port
 - On windows after installation set the Path environmental variable.
-Search for environmental variables and edit Path.
+Search for environmental variables and edit Path.when preapring tables for tests, use
+TRUNCATE <table_name> CASCADE
+instead of
+DELETE FROM <table_name>
+TRUNCATE resets primary key numbers, while DELETE does not CASCADE is needed if the table is used as a foreign key in another table

 To start postgres in terminal use: